oriettaroperto/Feed-Reader-Testing/README.md

-# Classic Arcade Game Clone
+# Feed Reader Testing.

 ## Introduction
-This is one of the projects for Udacity's FEDN.
+This is one of the projects for Udacity's Front-End Development Nanodegree.
 It's meant to teach you how to use Jasmine to test if your Javascript is working as it should.
+Testing is an important part in the development process, that is why developers are encouraged to write tests, before even starting to develop an application/start a project.

 ## Installing
 Download this repo, then open the index.html in your browser.

 ## Tests that we implemented:
 - Test that verifies allFeeds are defined and not empty.